allenmackley/Notes-Examples-Snippets/js/node/README.md

 * Use the `forever` NPM package.
 This will restart the NodeJS server automatcially whenever it crashes.
 * Use the `cluster` module so that if one user encounters a bug, only those users in his cluster experience an interruption, instead of everyone who's using the entire app, which could be a lot of people.
 * [Listen for errors on every event and make sure to catch and handle them correctly.](https://www.joyent.com/node-js/production/design/errors)
 * Test really thoroughly before publishing to production.
-Any bugs should be caught before going to production anyway.
+Any bugs should be caught before going to production.
 * It can seem like things are working, until a bug is encountered in an asynchronous callback somewhere, and then the entire app comes crashing down, so be careful to test async callbacks thoroughly!
 * Although handling errors can be frustrating to work around in NodeJS, it's a tradeoff for speed.
 NodeJS is fast!